 This content is for educational purposes only and does not replace professional advice.

 Helping Mom was created from real life.
 I help care for my 88-year-old mother who lives with visual, hearing, and mobility challenges.
-Alongside more than 20 years as a Dean of Students, this experience shaped my belief that caregivers—especially busy professionals—deserve calm, practical support that fits real life.
+Alongside more than two decades supporting people through major life decisions, this experience shaped my belief that caregivers — especially busy professionals — deserve calm, practical support that fits real life.
 Helping Mom exists to encourage families through thoughtful, respectful steps that protect both safety and dignity.

 Explore our resources, discover helpful products, and connect with a community that understands your caregiving journey.